 Have you ever visited a store or restaurant and been swept up in the ambiance so much that you just didn’t want to leave?
 That’s how I felt about my favorite restaurant in Florence that I discovered on my trip to Italy this year – La Ménagére!

-If Antropologie and Joanna Gaines got together to open a restaurant, it would probably look something like this:
+If Anthropologie and Joanna Gaines got together to open a restaurant, it would probably look something like this:

-For my dinner visit, I splurged a bit and ordered my first ever aperol spritz.
-I don’t drink much except for the occasional taste of wine, but these cocktails looked so beautiful that I my curiousity was peaked!
+For my dinner visit, I splurged a bit and ordered my first ever Aperol spritz.
+I don’t drink much except for the occasional taste of wine, but these cocktails looked so beautiful that in my curiosity was peaked!
 It was so fresh, fruity, and overall delicious.
-I ordered the salmon for dinner and was pysched to find it was cooked to a perfect medium rare, and glazed with a salty-sweet Asian flavored sauce.
+I ordered the salmon for dinner and was psyched to find it was cooked to a perfect medium rare, and glazed with a salty-sweet Asian flavored sauce.
 Celery root slaw was piled high on top and gave the dish a nice crunch.
-Dinners here can be a little pricey, but after observing what my coworker got for the 55 euro four course tasting menu, I’d highly recommend getting that and sharing with someone!
+Dinners here can be a little pricey, but after observing what my coworker got the 55 euro four-course tasting menu, I’d highly recommend getting that and sharing with someone!
 I had a bit of each course and all the dishes were amazing – and plenty of food for two people!

 The Cafe + Flower Shop + Kitchen Store

-Ok, so for the two breakfast I had here, I ordered an espresso and a pan au chocolat.
+Ok, so for the two breakfast I had here, I ordered an espresso and a Pan au Chocolat.
 Both came out to a grand total of 2,70 euro.
 So having a pastry + coffee here is very affordable, and you really can’t beat the ambiance!
 It’s a great place to come and just bring a book and/or people watch.
-Bonus points that you can visit the kitchen store for a souvenir OR buy a bouqet of fresh flowers that is over-the-top Instagram worthy!
+Bonus points that you can visit the kitchen store for a souvenir OR buy a bouquet of fresh flowers that are over-the-top Instagram worthy!

 Like I mentioned before, we didn’t get to go to a jazz night.
 HOWEVER, that did not stop me from checking out the cool basement space – and the restrooms!
 Attention to detail at this place is perfect – there’s something fun to look at everywhere you turn!

 Have you ever visited La Ménagére in Florence?
 If so, what did you think?
-I’d love to hear about your experience in the comments below!0
+I’d love to hear about your experience in the comments below!